Talk therapy is all about healing conversations with a goal in mind.

 The need for closure motivates us to avoid ambiguities and to seek to arrive at a firm conclusion, which can have implications for our relationships and our ability to function effectively.

 Before you continue, we thought you might like to download our three Positive CBT Exercises for free.
 These science-based exercises will provide you with detailed insight into Positive CBT and give you the tools to apply it in your therapy or coaching.

 37 Classic and Common Questions Therapists Often Ask

 One aspect of therapy is partnering with a client in problem solving.
 Probing deeply into our clients’ lives through thought-provoking questions is often the bulk of what happens in talk therapy.

 Inquiring about clients’ situations in a nonjudgmental way and with genuine curiosity and warmth is crucial not only for getting to the root of the problem, but also for building rapport and creating an environment of psychological safety.

 Most misunderstandings in the world could be avoided if people would simply take the time to ask, “What else could this mean?”

 Shannon L. Alder

 When clients feel like they can bring their whole person into the therapeutic relationship, the conversation unfolds with genuine ease.
-Whenever possible good therapy questions should be presented as a door opener phrase that invites clients’ full disclosure and gradually and carefully challenges their assumptions, believes, and perspectives that may be contrary to their needs and to what they hope for in their lives.
+Whenever possible, good therapy questions should be presented as a door-opener phrase that invites clients’ full disclosure and gradually and carefully challenges their assumptions, believes, and perspectives that may be contrary to their needs and goals.

 Some of the most common therapy questions are included below.